mspncp/gosu-wiki/To Do.md

   * Warnung über Root View Controller beheben

 ## Gosu Android
+  * Move code from main.cpp into Gosu
+  * Investigate into OpenAL for NDK apps
+  * Structure
+    * Move Gosu into a separate .so with the help of a project template
+    * Merge gosu/android into gosu/master

 ## Gosu CI/Usability
   * Split up Gosu todo task into its own github project